 2. Schedule Bulky Waste Pickup

 Many cities offer special bulky item pickup days where large objects like toilets can be collected.
 Contact your waste management service to see if toilets are allowed, what rules apply, and whether a sticker or appointment is needed.
-Often these pickups cost less than other services since the city already schedules them.
+Often, these pickups cost less than other services since the city already schedules them.

 3. Take It to a Local Landfill or Transfer Station

 If your city doesn’t take toilets curbside, you can transport the old toilet to a landfill or solid waste transfer facility yourself.
 Most accept toilets but may charge a small fee based on size or weight.
-This is one of the more straightforward environmentally safe toilet disposal options if recycling isn’t available nearby.
+This is one of the more straightforward, environmentally safe toilet disposal options if recycling isn’t available nearby.

 4. Use a Recycling Center That Accepts Porcelain

 Some recycling centers take porcelain fixtures like toilets.
 Porcelain can be crushed and reused in construction materials like road base.
 Call ahead to confirm they accept toilets and what preparation they require (usually removing non‑porcelain parts first).
+For more details on recycling and reusing household fixtures, visit the Habitat for Humanity resource on donating building materials:

 5. Hire a Junk Removal Service